All Episodes

 It's not the tears.

-My reaction is you have so many opportunities for this country.
+My reaction is you have so many opportunities for this country?

 She said, I have so many opportunities for this country.

-Wouldn't it be better to say we as Americans have so many opportunities in this country?
+Wouldn't it be better to say we, as Americans, have so many opportunities in this country?

-She doesn't think he's too blinded by the tears, a lot of people too blinded by the tears and the emotional output to even hear what she was saying.
+A lot of people too blinded by the tears and the emotional output to even hear what she was saying.

-Those that did hear what she was saying, for the first time, they think, heard her say, I want this for you.
+Those that did hear what she was saying for the first time, they think, heard her say, I want this for you.

 I want it for you.

-And of course, if you've got a dumbed-down electorate on the Democrat side to buy into all this emotion stuff coupled with uh, you know, a couple little misty eyes, then you got something here that's uh uh I think was a factor.
+And of course, if you've got a dumbed-down electorate on the Democrat side to buy into all this emotion stuff, coupled with a couple little misty eyes, then you got something here that I think was a factor, whether we like it or not.

 On Monday after hearing this, this is what I said as we go back to our own archives.